WageIndicator Logo

 Sick Leave

-This page was last updated on: 2025-01-23
+This page was last updated on: 2025-12-01

 Income

-Sources: §71 of the Labour Law, promulgated by Royal Order No. CS/RKM/0397/01 of 13 March 1997 (amended in 2021)
+Sources: §71 of the Labour Law, promulgated by Royal Order No. CS/RKM/0397/01 of 13 March 1997 (amended in 2021); ISSA Country Profile

 Medical Care

 In the event of occupational accidents, a worker is entitled to medical care services such as medical treatment, pharmaceutical products and transport to a medical treatment centre.
-The employer must pay the medication and health care cost of an employee who has a work-related accident.
+The employer must pay the medication and health care costs of an employee who has a work-related accident.

-Sources: §254 of the Labour Law, promulgated by Royal Order No. CS/RKM/0397/01 of 13 March 1997 (amended in 2021)
+Sources: §254 of the Labour Law, promulgated by Royal Order No. CS/RKM/0397/01 of 13 March 1997 (amended in 2021); Prakas No. 109/2016; Sub-Decree No. 280/23 – Voluntary Health Insurance for Self-employed & Dependents; MLVT Prakas 330/23

 Job Security